go-gl/mathgl/README.md

 Should InferMatrixFromSlice take var-args for the matrix elements or not?
 I tried both ways and it looks messy with also needing to pass in mxn.

+After some more experience with using the package making examples.
+I'm considering making everything just be of type float64, with an option to convert to float32 when making an array.
+It seems to me that there's very little good reason to make a matrix of ints or uints.
+Though OpenGl does take ints and uints as uniforms, the utility of making them mathgl matrices is limited at best.

 # Documentation

 The package (the base package, not mathglfast) is more or less fully documented at the moment.
 Some of it could be better done, or more fleshed out.